MaelImhof/obsidian-jupyter/docs/content/settings.md

 This ribbon icon is independent from the server status one, meaning that it can be enabled whether the ribbon icon for server status is enabled or not, and vice-versa.

 Default value is yes (the ribbon icon is displayed).
+#### Open created notebooks

+Defines whether to immediately open new notebook files when they are created, and how to open them (in a new tab, in a detached window).

+Possible values are
+- **Do not open**, simply create the file without opening it
+- **Open in a new tab**, create the file and then open it in a new tab
+- **Open in a detached window**, create the file and open it in a detached window

+By default, new notebooks are opened in a new tab.
 ### Advanced
 #### Jupyter starting timeout